-Hence, following our proposed modifications, we present RamanNet.
-As mentioned in the previous section, we mimic the convolution operation using multi-layer perceptrons or so called densely connected neural network layers.
-The input Raman spectra is broken into overlaping sliding windows of length $w$ and step size $dw$, and each of them is passed to a different dense block with $n_1$ neurons.
-This ensures sparse connectivity and reduces risk of overfitting.
-Furthermore, this configuration somewhat resembles a convolution operation without translation, thus we can consider the features extracted at the neurons the same way as we would consider features learnt from kernels.
+On the basis of the above discussion, we are presenting here a novel network architecture, RamanNet.
+As mentioned in the previous section, we mimic the convolution operation using multi-layer perceptrons or so-called densely connected neural network layers.
+The input Raman spectrum is broken into overlapping sliding windows of length $w$ and step size $dw$, and each of them is passed to a different dense block with $n_1$ neurons each.
+This ensures sparse connectivity and reduces the risk of overfitting.
+Furthermore, this configuration somewhat resembles a convolution operation without translation, thus we can consider the features extracted at the neurons the same way as we would consider features learned from kernels.

 The features from all the dense blocks are concatenated together and a dropout $dp_1$ is applied.
-The concatenated features are again summarized using another dense layer with $n_2$ neurons.
-The outputs from the summarization is regularized with a dropout of $dp_2$.
+These concatenated features are again summarized using another dense layer with $n_2$ neurons.
+The outputs from the summarization are regularized with a dropout of $dp_2$.

-Finally, we compute $n_f$ features from the regulized outputs using another dense layer with $n_f$ neurons.
+Finally, we compute $n_f$ features from the regularized outputs using another dense layer with $n_f$ neurons.
 We name this layer Embedding Layer.
-Raman spectra are known to be noisy with low SNR \cite{ho2019rapid}, which often leads to less separation between the classes.
+Raman spectra are known to be noisy with low signal-to-noise ratio (SNR) \cite{ho2019rapid}, which often leads to less separation between the classes.
 Therefore, in order to improve this we introduce Triplet Loss \cite{schroff2015facenet} as an auxiliary loss.
-Triplet Loss is defined using eucleidian distance, $f$, between an anchor $A$, positive example $P$ and negative example $N$ as,
+Triplet Loss is defined using Eucleidian distance, $f$, between an anchor $A$, positive example $P$ and negative example $N$ as,